Weir Flow Calculator: Rectangular, V-Notch, and Cipolletti Discharge

 Calculate Open Channel Flow Using Francis Formula and Standard Weir Equations

 Free weir flow calculator for water and wastewater operators, civil engineers, and environmental technicians.
-Select rectangular, V-notch, or Cipolletti weir type, enter crest length and head to calculate flow rate in CFS, GPM, and MGD.
-Uses the Francis formula Q = 3.33 x (L - 0.2nH) x H^1.5 with end contraction corrections and velocity of approach adjustment.
+Select rectangular, V-notch, or Cipolletti weir type, enter crest length and head, and review flow prompts in CFS, GPM, and MGD.
+The rectangular screen uses Francis-style arithmetic with optional two-end contraction correction; it does not apply velocity-of-approach, submergence, or standard-specific correction procedures.

 Open Channel Flow Calculator →Size storm drain pipes for rainfall runoff